 Komitas Vartabed, born Soghomon Soghomonian on 26 September 1869.
 He lost his parents at an early age and joined the Etchmiadzin’s Gevorgian Seminary to study.
 He was an ordained celibate priest in 1895.

-He studied music at Frederick William UniversityOpens in a new tab. (nowadays aka Humboldt University) in Berlin.
+He studied music at Frederick William University (nowadays aka Humboldt University) in Berlin.
 He thereafter “used his Western training to build a national tradition”.

 He is famous for being a musicologist, composer, arranger, singer, and choirmaster.
 He is considered the founder of the Armenian national school of music; recognized as one of the pioneers of ethnomusicology.